dsmithcloud/WhatTheHack/001-IntroToKubernetes/Student/01-containers.md

 	- Each part of the app (api and web) runs independently.
 	- Build the API app by navigating to the content-api folder and run `npm install`.
 	- To start the app, run `node ./server.js &`
 	- Verify the API app runs by hitting its URL with one of the three function names.
-Eg: **<http://localhost:3001/speakers>**
+Eg: **curl <http://localhost:3001/speakers>**
 - Repeat for the steps above for the content-web app, but verify it's available via a browser on the Internet!
+Eg: **http://<VM Public IP>:3000**
 	- **NOTE:** The content-web app expects an environment variable named `CONTENT_API_URL` that points to the API app's URL.
 - Create a Dockerfile for the content-api app that will:
 	- Create a container based on the **node:8** container image